Anadea/pre-commit-config-shellcheck/README.rst

 Usage
 -----
-To run the program you should start it from terminal and provide with a config file to check:
+To run the program you should start it from the terminal and provide a config file to check:

 .. code-block:: bash

     $ pre_commit_config_shellcheck.py .pre-commit-config.yaml

-You could change a default shellcheck call with directory access with the ``-s`` or ``--shellcheck`` argument:
+You could change a default ShellCheck call with directory access with the ``-s`` or ``--shellcheck`` argument:

 .. code-block:: bash